xraymemory/haxon/README.md

 For information: the first command (`dd`) is a copy operation to save the data from the device to the selected memory space; the second command is a conversion/recovery operation to transform the data copied from the device in video format.

 ## Why do this? // Implications
 First and foremost, this evidence is collected on the public and therefore belongs to the public.
 Evidence should be democratized and made available to all who wish to view it in full integrity.
 Secondly, the nature by which we are able to extract this data reveals significant holes in the chain of custody for evidence collection.
-It is demonstrably simple for the police (or other security parties) to erase footage and modify the contents of the device BEFORE any review, even by the proprietary app that is usually required to retrieve footage from these devices.
+It is demonstrably simple for a party to erase footage and modify the contents of the device BEFORE any review, even by the proprietary app that is usually required to retrieve footage from these devices.

 ## How to get the SD card